On equivariant topological modular forms: The -category of -spectra

 This functor preserves limits and is accessible (as the same is true for $\mathrm{core}$) and thus the adjoint functor theorem implies that it admits a left adjoint $L_{\i}\colon \Cat_{\i}^{\Delta[1]} \to \Cat_{\i}$.
 The universal property of the adjunction implies that $\CC \simeq L_{\i}(\varnothing \subset \CC) \to L_{\infty}(\WW \subset \CC)$ is a localization at $\WW$ in the sense of \cite[Definition 7.1.2]{Cisinski}.
 Let $\RelCat$ denote the $(2,1)$-category of relative categories, weak equivalence preserving functors and natural isomorphisms.
 Viewing $(2,1)$-categories as $\i$-categories as before, we obtain a composite functor which we define to be $L$.

 From now on let $G$ be a compact Lie group.
-We denote by $\Top^G$ the relative category of (compactly generated, weak Hausdorff) topological spaces with $G$-action, where weak equivalences are detected on fixed points for all subgroups $H\subset G$.
+We denote by $\Top^G$ the relative category of (compactly generated, weak Hausdorff) topological spaces with $G$-action, where weak equivalences are detected on fixed points for all closed subgroups $H\subset G$.
 We denote by $\Spc^G = L\Top^G$ the associated $\infty$-category.

+Denote by $\Orb_G$ the orbit category.
+This is the $\infty$-category associated to the full topological subcategory of $\Top_G$ on the $G/H$ where $H$ is a closed subgroup; equivalently, it is the full sub-$\infty$-category of $\Spc^G$ on the same $G/H$ (cf.\ \cite[Theorem 1.3.4.20]{HA}).
+Elmendorf's theorem implies that is an equivalence.
+While Elmendorf's original article \cite{Elmendorf} only showed an equivalence of homotopy categories, this was upgraded to an equivalence of homotopy theories in \cite{DwyerKanSingularFunctors}.
+The precise $\infty$-categorical version we are stating can be found in \cite[Example 8.2]{LinskensNardinPol}.

-Elmendorf's theorem implies that $\Spc^G\simeq \Fun(\Orb_G, \Spc)$, where $\Orb_G$ denotes the orbit category.
-Likewise there are pointed versions: Calling a $G$-space \emph{well-pointed} if all its fixed points are well-pointed, we denote by $\Top_*^G$ the relative category of well-pointed topological $G$-spaces and by $\Spc_*^G \simeq \Fun(\Orb_G, \Spc_*)$ the associated $\infty$-category.
+There are also pointed versions: Calling a $G$-space \emph{well-pointed} if all its fixed points are well-pointed, we denote by $\Top_*^G$ the relative category of well-pointed topological $G$-spaces and by $\Spc_*^G$ the associated $\infty$-category.
+By the dual version of \cite[Corollary 7.6.13]{Cisinski} or by \cite[Proposition 2.3]{LinskensNardinPol}, this agrees with pointed objects in $\Spc^G$ and thus $\Spc_*^G \simeq \Fun(\Orb^{\op}_G, \Spc_*)$.